I’d know if I had a Sexually Transmitted Infection (STI), wouldn’t I?

 Remember, it’s confidential and the staff are there to help you.
 It’s their job and they do this every day.

-Brook answers some questions here to give you more of an idea of what to expect.
+Brook answers some questions here to let you know what to expect.